 The Repack Center is located in our main warehouse facility right in Duquesne, PA.
 This is a great opportunity to see the Food Bank’s main facility and learn more about the scale of our work in Southwestern Pennsylvania.
 Volunteers at our Repack Center are charged with sorting and repackaging both perishable and non-perishable products.
 Many of the items that arrive at the Food Bank are in bulk packaging or are mixed with unlike items.
-Repack Center volunteers help us ready our product for distribution by separating food into like categories or repackaging bulk items into family sized portions.
-The Repack Center is open Monday through Saturday most weeks.
+Repack Center volunteers help us ready our product for distribution by separating the food into like categories or repackaging bulk items into family-sized portions.
+The Repack Center is open Monday through Friday most weeks.
 Shifts are from 9:00 am to noon or from 1:00 pm to 3:00 pm Monday through Friday.
-On Saturdays shifts are from 9:00 am to 1:00 pm.
 This is also the volunteer opportunity that allows us to engage groups larger than 20 people.
 Volunteers must be more than 12 years old to participate in this activity.
 All minors must be accompanied by an adult.

 Produce to People is our large-scale produce distribution that serves anywhere from 350 families to 800 families in 1.5 or 2 hours.
 Volunteers at Produce to People are distributing fresh food directly to our neighbors in need.
 Volunteers help set up the distribution, serve customers during the distribution, and help clean up after the event is completed.
 Produce to People is a chance to serve residents in one of Pittsburgh’s unique neighborhoods as you distribute 35-50 pounds of fresh food to each family.
 There are 7 Produce to People distributions in Allegheny County and 18 others throughout the Food Bank’s service area.
 Volunteers must be more than 12 years old to participate in this activity.
 All minors must be accompanied by an adult.